Language

 Risk Management Procedure

-To enhance the risk management function, the Group's approach encompasses (1) risk identification, (2) risk assessment, (3) risk control, and (4) risk monitoring and communication, ensuring a comprehensive understanding of each risk's scope.
-Utilizing the CAPDCA (Plan, Do, Check, Act) management framework, we will continuously improve and manage risk factors to minimize both the likelihood and impact of potential losses.
-We will also implement appropriate measures to efficiently execute risk management strategies.
-In alignment with the principles of sustainable development and our commitment to global citizenship, we will consider changes in the international landscape and the emerging risks identified by the World Economic Forum.
-We will review the long-term risk issues that the Group may encounter, identify them proactively, and implement suitable regulatory measures to manage risks effectively at all times in response to:
+To improve the risk management function, the Group's risk management is carried out through (1) risk identification, (2) risk assessment, (3) risk control, and (4) risk monitoring and communication to clearly grasp the scope of each risk.
+Through CAPDCA (Plan, Do, Check, Act) management measures, we will continue to improve and manage the risk factors to reduce the chance and degree of risk loss, and take appropriate measures to efficiently implement risk management.
+To comply with the principle of sustainable development and fulfill global citizenship responsibilities, we refer to the changes in the international situation and the emerging risks raised by the World Economic Forum, review the risk issues that the Group may face in long term, identify them early and take appropriate regulatory measures, and control risks at any time to respond to:

 I. Risk Identification